tcfos/tcfos.github.io/index.md

 * no ads

 Privacy: the phone numbers and names are exclusively stored on your iPhone.
 This app doesn't track you.

+Link to the Apple appstore: (pending)

+Support: send an email message to support(at)tcfos.org